 Let’s go to the Fair

-The origin of the fair goes back to late 185os.
-Since then, it has been entertaining visitors with family-fun activities while promoting agriculture through competition and exhibition.
+The origin of the fair goes back to the late 185os.
+Since then, it has been entertaining visitors with family-fun activities while promoting agriculture through competitions and exhibitions.
 This year is no exception.
 Details

 To the Market

-The Mill St. Market is specially curated to serve delectable street food and drinks while you shop for handcrafted arts and and crafts lining the modern, reinvented, Mill Street in Leamington.
+The Mill St. Market is specially curated to serve delectable street food and drinks while you shop for handcrafted arts and crafts lining the modern, reinvented Mill Street in Leamington.
 With live music, you’ve never experienced a night market like this!
 Details

 Appreciate the local art scene at Art by the River